srikarkovvali-zz/Outreach-Interviews/README.md

 [![Build Status](https://travis-ci.com/AES-Outreach/Outreach-Interviews.svg?token=Q2Kk8fYfCWzCrC5pSjcD&branch=develop)](https://travis-ci.com/AES-Outreach/Outreach-Interviews)

 # How to Build
+ Create an environment variable on your operating system called `outreach_maps_key`.
+The value for the key will be the Google Maps API token which will be provided to you prior to the interview.

  Simply clone the repo and navigate within the `candidate-questions` and execute the following command:

  `mvn clean install`